Map example specification

 Section titled “Shutdown”On host termination or fatal error, close resources in order:

-- Finish or wait on in-flight GPU work if the backend requires it.
+- Leave the render loop and finish or wait on in-flight GPU work if the backend requires it, on the render loop thread.

-- Render target (compositor and borrowed texture/image before or with the session, according to graphics API lifetime rules).
+- Render target (compositor and borrowed texture/image before or with the session, according to graphics API lifetime rules), on the render loop thread.

 - Map